Wosk1947/simple-arduino-data-over-sound/README.md

 <img src="https://user-images.githubusercontent.com/66104180/209701223-4b9deaf5-bf26-456b-a9e2-286be31ba553.jpg" width="300" height="400" />

-For this project you will need Arduino and a cable with 3.5 mm mini jack connected to headphones port.
+For this project you will need Arduino(I used Arduino Nano) and a cable with 3.5 mm mini jack connected to headphones port.
 You can use broken headphones for this purpose.
 You should connect one of signal lines to some pin of Arduino (A1 is used in project).
 Note that if you play mono sound then it doesn't matter which signal line to use (Left or Right).
 When reading data from pin Arduino connects this pin to ground, so you don't need to worry about ground lines of headphones.
 Also you will need Arduino IDE for editing and running Arduino code and any IDE for Java (I used Android Studio).
 The Java part is responsible for converting stream of data to sounds.
 Arduino